Dharma Satya Nusantara Tbk

 -

-[Externally verified] A summary of SEIA and associated management plans are available for PT BPN, PT BAS, PT MNS, and PT AAN.
+[Externally verified] A summary of SEIA and associated management and monitoring plans are available for PT BPN, PT BAS, and PT MNS.

 -